 When your insurance company agrees to pay your claim, they will normally cut a first, partial-payment check minus your deductible and depreciation.
 This first check is usually just enough to cover buying the materials for the job.
 Sometimes your adjuster will write the check while they’re at your home.
 Other times, it will be mailed to you within a week to ten days – after they complete their required paperwork and get approval from their home office.

-Your ACV check may be co-endorsed to you, your contractor and possibly your mortgage company.
+Your ACV check is usualy co-endorsed to you, your contractor and possibly your mortgage company.
 You’ll need to get a signature from the mortgage company at your local branch or you may have to overnight the check to the mortgage company if there are no local branches.
 If your check is not co-endorsed to your mortgage company, simply sign the back and give it to your contractor if they are an additional payee.
-If they are not then just write them a personal check for the same amount and notate in memo section.

 A.C.V. or R.C.V.
 Insurance Policy